-Hey hey hey!
-How’s the day going?
-Thank you so much all of the sweet wishes about my nerve repair surgery.
-Everything went well and I’m on the mends!
+Just a note here to say thank you so much for all of the sweet wishes about my nerve repair surgery.
+Everything went well and I’m on the mend!
 I took the day off yesterday to rest a bit but am back in the swing of things now.
 I also have a sweet splint on my hand, which makes me look pretty tough, like I punched through a window or something. 😉 P’s 6 month update is up on the family page.
 I still can’t believe she’s half a year old.

-Last week, I received a request for some fish recipes, since it’s one of my favorite dishes to cook at home.
-Even so, we tend to get into fish ruts and rotate through the same recipes.
-We have salmon pretty much every week, and I’m always looking for some new flavor combos and recipe ideas to change it up.
-Here are some of my favorites for salmon:
+Even though fish is one of our favorite things to have for dinner, we tend to get into fish ruts and rotate through the same recipes.
+We have salmon pretty much every week, so I love using different flavor combos to change it up.
+Here are our favorite recipes to run through the rotation.

 1) BBQ.
 Season the salmon with salt, pepper and a drizzle of olive oil.
 Pan-sear using the method above, and before baking, baste with your favorite BBQ sauce.